 The interviews of the Blekinge Institute of Technology Sweden BTH exposed that projects on "gender had evaporated".
-Still the percentage of female professors at Swedish universities was 21 % in 2010, a mere one percent increase.
+Still the percentage of female professors at Swedish universities was 21 % in 2010, a slight one percent increase.
 Technical universities and mathematical sciences have the lowest number of women professors, only ten percent.

 "Why should we do projects on gender equality, when gender equality is already here" was the question asked by several organizations.
 All the institutions denied the stereotype of gender difference and power linked to lower mental capacities.
-Actions to make the environment woman friendly were considered well established and policies to allow women to juggle their work and family were well underway.
-Then, especially in interviews with women, it emerged that, with few exceptions, women did not hold top managerial or executive positions.
+Actions to make the environment woman friendly were considered well established and the policies to allow women to juggle their work and family were well underway.
+Then, especially in interviews with women, the observation emerged that, with few exceptions, women did not hold top managerial or executive positions.

-&lt;sup>1 I utilized and re-elaborated the findings regarding the barriers top change reported in the "Guidelines on Gender Diversity in S&T Organizations "of the WHIST (Women's careers hitting the target: gender management in scientific and technological research - October 2011)
+1 I used and re-elaborated data that was reported regarding barriers to change in the "Guidelines on Gender Diversity in S&T Organizations " of the WHIST project (Women's careers hitting the target: gender management in scientific and technological research - October 2011)